Bobo3980/bobobot/README.md

 Made for the group [The Imperials](https://discord.gg/tYMF7Rb5JY)

 ## How to use it
+Create a folder put all the files downloaded from here into the this new folder

-First install Node.js >= 14 from https://nodejs.org/en/ then:
+install Node.js >= 14 from https://nodejs.org/en/ then:

 _npm install mineflayer_

-after that just run node index.js and it should work if there are any issues be sure to tell me I'll try to help
+run node index.js put in your email, password, and server ip then you'll be good to go.